GraemeMalcolm/content-undrstanding/00-content-understanding.md

 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then review the completed code, which:
     - Submits an HTTP POST request to your Content Understanding endpoint, instructing the **travel-insurance-analyzer** to analyze a form based on its URL.
-    - Check the response from the POST operation to retrieve an ID for the analysis operation.
+    - Checks the response from the POST operation to retrieve an ID for the analysis operation.
     - Repeatedly submits an HTTP GET request to your Content Understanding service until the operation is no longer running.
     - If the operation has succeeded, displays the JSON response.
 1. Use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.